-Camp Discover is a summer program for students (ages 6-12) that emphasizes community stories, heritage, and learning together.
-Field trips, books, and photography are three main mediums that campers use to learn, share, and connect.
-Students take field trips to explore places that are unique to the region – from the Dutch Maid Bakery, to a worm farm that supplies the nation with bait, to the Fiery Gizzard Trail.
-They read books that link those places with the themes of community that underlie Discover Together.
-Through their own photography, students learn to look carefully at the world around them and to tell their own story.
+Camp Discover is a two week-long summer program for students (ages 6-12) that emphasizes community stories, heritage, and learning together.
+Through field trips, reading, and photography campers learn and connect with each other and their surroundings.
+Students take field trips to explore places that are unique to the region – from the Dutch Maid Bakery, to a worm farm that supplies the nation with fishing bait, to the Fiery Gizzard Trail.
+They read books that link the places they visit with the themes of community connectedness imbedded in Discover Together’s mission.
+Photographing their experiences and participating in guided visual literacy workshops, students learn to look carefully at the world around them, to tell their own stories, and imagine their future.

-Camp Discover was designed to accomplish the following goals:
+Camp Discover is designed to accomplish the following goals:

-- Develop and pilot a literacy-based curriculum, appropriate for out-of-school time (e.g., summer camp), that features formal and informal activities and emphasizes exploration, sharing, and celebrating community stories and heritage.
+Pilot a literacy-based curriculum, appropriate for out-of-school time (e.g., summer camp), that features formal and informal activities that emphasize exploration, sharing, and celebrating community stories and heritage.

-- Build feelings of community between children, siblings, teachers, family members, and the community at large.
-Discover Together's research grounded messages are created for the benefit of community members, teachers, families, and children to both educate and inspire them to act.
+Foster feelings of connectedness and between children, siblings, teachers, family members, and the broader community.
+Discover Together's research grounded messages are created for the benefit of community members, teachers, families, and children to both educate and inspire action.

-- Document community stories and heritage, while building social connections between children, families, educators, and the community.
+Document community stories and heritage, while forging social connections between children, families, educators, and their community.